 A short run is a term widely used in economics – or microeconomics, more specifically – to describe a conceptualized period of time.
-A short run doesn’t so much describe literal time, as it describes a period in which production inputs being considered are a combination of variable inputs and fixed inputs.
-When we say input, we mean pieces of information or factors that exert a direct impact on how a business operates and its production output.
+A short run doesn’t so much describe literal time, as it describes a planning period in which one or more production inputs are considered fixed in quantity and the other production inputs are varied.
+When we say input, we mean costs or factors that exert a direct impact on how a business operates and its production output.

 - A short run is a term utilized in economics – more specifically in microeconomics – that is designed to delineate a conceptualized period of time, not a specific period of time such as “three months.”